jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

 **Step 1.
 Request a Node through idev**
     The `idev <https://docs.tacc.utexas.edu/software/idev/>`_ command is a tool developed by TACC to facilitate real-time software development on our HPC systems.

 First, we'll start an idev session.
-Ensure your current directory is **$WORK**.
+Ensure your current directory is **$SCRATCH**.

 ::

-    /work/<group number>/<TACC username>/frontera
+    /scratch/<group number>/<TACC username>/frontera

-You should be in the **work** folder for Frontera.
+You should be in the **scratch** folder for Frontera.
 In this work folder, begin your idev session by running:

 ::